Goussy Célestin

 Career Highlights

-• Off Broadway credits: Novenas for a Lost Hospital; City of No Illusion
+• Off Broadway credits: Novenas for a Lost Hospital; City of No Illusion; How We Are Connected

-• Performed at the 6th annual Jazz on the Hill, British Virgin Islands Jazz Festival, and Festival du Jazz a Port-Au-Prince
+• Performed at the sixth-annual Jazz on the Hill, as well as the British Virgin Islands Jazz Festival and Festival Internationale du Jazz in Port-Au-Prince

 • Studied and performed with Barry Harris, Bobby McFerrin, Jimmy Heath, and Jon Hicks